mainej/headlessui-reagent/README.md

 Install as a [Clojure dependency][clojars].
 Assuming you run your project with shadow-cljs, `@headlessui/react` will be installed as a JS dependency.
-Otherwise, you may have to `npm install` it yourself. `headlessui-reagent` was built with `@headlessui/react` version `1.4.1` but may work with later versions.
+Otherwise, you may have to install it yourself with npm/yarn.

+Since `v1.4.0.32`, `headlessui-reagent` tracks `@headlessui/react`'s versioning.
+That is, the first three segments of the version (`1.4.0`) indicate that this library was built with `@headlessui/react` version `1.4.0`.
+The last segment (`32`) distinguishes between releases of this library that were all built with the same version of `@headlessui/react`.

+If for some reason you need an earlier version, `v1.2.0` and `v1.2.1` were built against `@headlessui/react` `v1.2.0` and earlier releases against `v1.0.0`.

 ## Usage